 While Dr Pūras’ comments are excellent in terms of encouraging debate and increasing awareness of mental health, there are risks.

-So where do we go from here?
+So, where do we go from here?

-“The pressure to be high performing at work and manage financially at home is a constant juggling act.
+The pressure to be high performing at work and manage financially at home.
+It is a constant juggling act.

-“Getting your work-life balance is key to wellbeing.
+“Getting your work-life balance is key to well-being.